What Will Get You “Cancelled” in Divorce? Don’t Do These 3 Divorce No-Nos.

 3 Divorce Tips So You Don’t Get Cancelled

 If you want to keep the relationship with your ex as positive as possible – and stay on the right side of the law – avoid making these three mistakes that are almost certain to get you “cancelled.”

 1. Don’t hide marital assets or property.

-If you’re worried that your spouse is going to close your joint bank accounts or hide certain assets or property, you might try to get the jump on them by hiding the assets first.
+If you’re worried that your spouse will close your joint bank accounts or hide certain assets or property, you might try to jump on them by hiding the assets first.
 Not a good idea.
-The chances are high that you’ll get caught, and this show of bad faith will not impress your soon-to-be-ex or the judge in case he or she determines who is the rightful owner of the property.
-To make matters worse, your ex is likely to see it as an act of hostility –Divorcing a high conflict spouse – who might strike back aggressively can send you both down the rabbit hole of litigation, which would be a poor use of money and time.
+The chances are high that you’ll get caught, and this show of bad faith will not impress your soon-to-be-ex or the judge if he or she determines who is the rightful owner of the property.
+To make matters worse, your ex is likely to see it as an act of hostility –Divorcing a high-conflict spouse – who might strike back aggressively can send you both down the rabbit hole of litigation, which would be a poor use of money and time.